Skip to the content.

 6. censusapi.
 A wrapper for the U.S. Census Bureau APIs that returns data frames of Census data and metadata.
 Available datasets include the Decennial Census, American Community Survey, Small Area Health Insurance Estimates, Small Area Income and Poverty Estimates, and Population Estimates and Projections.
 See https://www.census.gov/data/developers/data-sets.html for more information.

 7. ipumsr.
 The ipumsr package assists in the import and use of IPUMS extracts in R. IPUMS data is a repackaging of census and survey data from around the world to a format harmonized across space and time and with enhanced documentation.
 With IPUMS data, it easy to study change, conduct comparative research, merge information across data types, and analyze individuals within family and community context.
 Users can go to the IPUMS website and create an extract with only the samples and variables they are interested in, and then import their downloaded extract with the ipumsr package.
-Work has begun on an API for IPUMS data, but it is not known when it will be available.
+The ipumsr package also provides functions for creating data extracts and browsing metadata programmatically via the IPUMS API.

 Several IPUMS projects include data from the US Census Bureau: